Nuitka/Nuitka/README.rst

        use ``posix`` for threads and ``dwarf`` for exception model, although these currently do not matter at all.

-.. [#] Installation of matching MinGW64 is easiest if you use an Anaconda or
+.. [#] Installation of matching MinGW64 if you use an Anaconda or Miniconda
-       Miniconda installation.
+       installation.

        Execute ``<path_to_Anaconda>\Scripts\conda install m2w64-gcc libpython``
        and then before you run Nuitka do ``setenv